TONIGHT’S FORECAST

 Extended Outlook

-Mostly sunny skies and a bit warmer
+Mostly sunny skies

 Mostly clear skies

-Min/Max Temperatures 31° to 43° Rain Chance 0%FRIDAY 4/10
+Min/Max Temperatures 31° to 43° Rain Chance 0%THURSDAY 4/30

-Min/Max Temperatures 68° to 71° Rain Chance 45%FRIDAY NIGHT
+Min/Max Temperatures 78° to 82° Rain Chance 0%THURSDAY NIGHT

-Min/Max Temperatures 41° to 50° Rain Chance 60%SATURDAY 4/11
+Min/Max Temperatures 34° to 46° Rain Chance 0%FRIDAY 5/1

-Min/Max Temperatures 66° to 69° Rain Chance 65%SATURDAY NIGHT
+Min/Max Temperatures 76° to 80° Rain Chance 30%FRIDAY NIGHT

-Mostly cloudy with diminishing chances for showers
+Mostly cloudy skies with chances for showers to the west

 Meteorologist Geoff Linsley